elhomosiguiente/api-ai-unity/README.md

 }
 ```

-To start recognition process use simple call of the `StartNativeRecognition` method.
+To start the recognition process, use the simple call of the ‘StartNativeRecognition’ method.

 ``` csharp
 public void StartNativeRecognition(){